Simply LaKita

 1. Yellow Cake Mix - Use any 15.25 ounce size boxed brand of cake mix that you prefer to make the crust.
 Classic Yellow pairs well with the other ingredients in this recipe and keeps it classic, but you may also try using butter golden or French vanilla.

 2. Eggs - You will need three large eggs to make these chess bars.
 One will be used to help bind the crust so that it sticks together.
-Two will be needed to make the filling/topping thick, and creamy, and gives it that beautiful yellow color.
+Two will be needed to make the filling/topping thick, and creamy, and give it that beautiful yellow color.
 Try to remove the eggs before getting started to allow them to come to room temperature for better mixing results.

 3. Cream Cheese - Use regular full-fat cream cheese to make the filling/topping of the squares creamy and pair well with the sugar.
 Allow the cream cheese to soften at room temperature before mixing to make the process easier.